What Is A Graphing Calculator

 What Other People Are Saying

-On the more positive side, most people are super impressed by the long battery life and being able to quickly recharge the device when needed.
+On the more positive side, most people are super impressed by the long battery life of this graphing calculator and being able to quickly recharge the device when needed.
 Not only is it more convenient, you’ll also save a bunch of money over the years.

 Lastly, there’s a lot of talk about how easy the device is to use compared to legacy calculators.
 It’s smart enough to figure out what you’re trying to do and won’t let you make sloppy errors – a handy feature for college students with too much coffee and little sleep!